 What age do you have to be to enter the events?

-The recommended minimum age is 5+ for all three distances.
-The minimum age for Superheroes being pushed/pulled for the bike or push/run stage is 2.
+The recommended minimum age is 3+.
+The recommended minimum age for Superheroes being pushed/pulled around the course by a course Sidekick is 2+.
 Please note that anyone under the age of 9 must be accompanied by an adult.